Why Diversity Should Matter to You

-Are you looking for a college where the student body represents a mix of different ages and generations, or would you rather have a college where most students are the same age as you?
+Would you prefer a school where the student body represents a mix of different ages and generations, or would you prefer a school where most students are the same age as you?

-The typical student is between the ages of 18-22.
+Traditionally, undergraduate students range in age from 18 to 22.
 However, this institution appears to attract a majority of older students.
 At Adler School of Professional Psychology, 0.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Adler School of Professional Psychology #1,292 in the nation for student age diversity.

 Questions About Diversity

 - How is Adler School of Professional Psychology doing at supporting and attracting students from all economic backgrounds?